Date Joined: March 23, 2012

 I am a retired Occupational Therapist, living with my husband, David, on a remote Kodiak island, called Amook Island.
 The nearest village, Larsen Bay, is 4 miles across Uyak Bay.
 That is where we pick up our mail, fuel and have our winter house.
 We generate our own electricity, and use a composting toilet, but all our other appliances are the same electric and gas types as elsewhere.
 Our lives are ruled by the weather and the tides.
 We have whales, orcas, sea lions, seals, otters, sea birds, eagles, ravens, magpies and song birds, as well as fox, deer, Kodiak bear, ermine and all the sea life to watch.
 It is absolutely beautiful here!

 I do almost everything, craftwise except make baskets.
 As an Occupational Therapist, I used crafts and art to help people who had been injured or had some other life changing event, regain function and become as independent as possible.
 I used the modalities of leather craft, stained glass, weaving, paper arts, painting, woodworking, ceramics, metals and jewelry making, polyclays, etc. I continue to keep those skills up now for my enjoyment and to share with others.
 I love to learn new skills.
 I love mini-zine swaps!.
-I also learned how to do Ravenstail Weaving (deceptively looks simple to do).
+I also learned how to do Ravenstail Weaving (deceptively looks simple to do) I made a Ravenstail weaving for the "Giving Strength Robe" project in Feb of 2019.
 I love mail art!
+I learned how to make a beaded Alutiiq Headdress in May of 2019.

 I LOVE Yellow and Blue to Blue Green (teal blue) as my favorite colors.